4bdullahh/WattWise/README.md

 ## Running The App

 #### Step 1
-Press start to run the client and server
+In Visual Studio press start to run the client and server

 #### Step 2
 In another terminal run